satya-arjunan/visocyteold/Documentation/dev/git/README.md

-ParaView Git Usage
+Visocyte Git Usage
 ==================

-ParaView version tracking and development is hosted by [Git](http://git-scm.com).
+Visocyte version tracking and development is hosted by [Git](http://git-scm.com).
 Please select a task for further instructions:

 Main Tasks